-7 Red Flags About The Person You're Dating, Based On How They Treat Other People
+7 Subtle Red Flags About The Way The Person You're Dating Treats Other People

 You've done it.
 Against all odds, you've found the seemingly perfect person.
 All of your dates have been amazing, filled with endless hours of deep conversation and sweet affections.
 And how is it possible that you have, like, everything in common?
 That is, until... your dates get a little more public, and you start noticing their interactions with others.
 In one word: yikes.
 Suddenly, you're looking up red flags on a date with someone.

 Bummer, man.
 Seriously.
 While it may seem like we have really gotten to know someone in our one-on-one time with them, our love interests are usually on their best behavior when they're with us.
 They're trying to impress us, obviously.
 But the way people treat others when their guard is a little more down can be a huge indicator of who they are — and what's to come.

 The thing is, personality traits are generally pretty all-encompassing.
 If someone is a raging narcassist, they don't selectively let that out with some people or exclusively in certain situations.
 Your date might be able to hide their true colors from you in the beginning stages of courtship, but if you notice them acting differently around people who aren't you, it could be a sign that you need to watch out.